-Our San Jose pedestrian accident lawyers represent victims of pedestrian accidents throughout Santa Clara County and the state of California.
-Call us at (800)890-6722 or request a consultation through our website.
+Our pedestrian accident lawyers represent victims of pedestrian accidents throughout the state of Texas.
+Call us.
 Consultations are available at our office or at your home or hospital room.
 In your free consultation, an attorney will review the circumstances of your accident, negligence and fault issues, and give you an honest opinion of the potential value of your case.
 If we are able to represent you in your personal injury or wrongful death claim, we will not charge any fees unless we recover money for you.
 In the event that we accept your case and do not recover a favorable settlement or verdict, you will owe nothing.

 INFORMATION GLOSSARY CASES ATTORNEYS ADVERTISE CONTACT US

 Action – Proceeding taken in a court of law.
 Synonymous with case, suit lawsuit.

 Adversary system – Basic U.S. trial system in which each of the opposing parties has opportunity to state his viewpoints before the court.
 Plaintiff argues for defendant’s guilt (criminal) or liability (civil).
 Defense argues for defendant’s innocence (criminal) or against liability civil).